TheBrogrammers/proojeck-description/README.md

 -The ghosts/apprehenders are slower than the main player.
 -Four-player functionality with keys on one keyboard.
 -Avatar/player-selection in game.
+-A modification of the original board will be made to travel through the screen.
 -Highscore system
--Power-ups
+-5 lives will be given to the "Lee Sport" character -Power-ups

 Lee Sport's face is going to represent Pac-Man.